rixmape/mal-dataset-builder/README.md

 The command-line arguments for running the script allow for some user configuration:

 - `-l, --limit`: Limit the number of anime to fetch (default is 10).
-- `-c, --characters`: Include character details in the dataset (optional).
+- `-c, --character`: Include character details in the dataset (optional).
-- `-cl, --character_limit`: Limit the number of characters fetched per anime (default is 10).
+- `-cl, --character_limit`: Limit the number of character fetched per anime (default is 10).
 - `-a, --anime_file`: Specify the filename for saving anime data (default is `anime.csv`).
-- `-ch, --character_file`: Specify the filename for saving character data (default is `characters.csv`).
+- `-ch, --character_file`: Specify the filename for saving character data (default is `character.csv`).

 ## Data Output

-The output of this project consists of two CSV files: `anime.csv` and `characters.csv`.
+The output of this project consists of two CSV files: `anime.csv` and `character.csv`.
 The tables below describe the fields available in each file.

 ### Anime Data (`anime.csv`)